Justice Work at UUFC

-The role of the Justice Council is to provide support, guidance, coordination, and evaluation of ongoing and proposed social service, charity-related, and other justice programs sponsored by the UUFC, as well as to coordinate emergent justice-related responses. (visit the Justice Council Page)
+The role of the Justice Council is to provide support, guidance, coordination, and review of ongoing and proposed justice /outreach work in areas of social service, community organizing and activism, partnership with related organizations, charitable and other justice programs sponsored by the UUFC, as well as to coordinate emergent justice-related responses.
+This work is essential to the UUFC mission of “inspiring action toward a better world for all.”

 (back to justice teams and task forces)